-You decided to work at reducing waste in your tourism/event organization, welcome on board !
-After having defined a shared purpose within your organization and conducted a waste audit, you’ll need to understand how is the waste treatment system working in your destination.
+You have decided to work on tackling the waste issue in your tourism/event organization?
+Welcome on board !
+After having defined a shared purpose (step 1) and conducted a waste audit (Step 2) you’ll need to fully understand the waste management system in your local context.
 Which key topics will you need to investigate ?
-We’re sharing with you some good leads to explore.
+Here are some leads to explore.
 Ready to dive with us into the wonderful world of garbage? 😉

 Understanding your local context will help you to: